oracle-livelabs/oci/oci-tutorials/oci-tutorial-operations/introduction/introduction.md

 * What is cloud operations and what tools does Oracle provide to maintain day to day operations?
 * Options for accessing OCI, how they differ from one another, and when is it best to use each method of access
 * Utilize Terraform on OCI
-* High level of overview of observability and management platform and associated tools that will assist in cloud operation tools that will help ....
+* High level of overview of observability and management platform and associated tools that will assist in cloud operation tools